lloydtwum/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this prints other new line from the input
+this adds the two numbers stored in the envirionment variables WATER and STIR